-The complex carbohydrates found in foods are starches and fiber (see Table 3.3).
+The complex carbohydrates found in foods are starches and fiber.
 Glycogen is the storage form of carbohydrates in the body and is considered a complex carbohydrate because of its similarity in structure to starch (see Figure 3.2).
 Complex carbohydrates are composed of many sugar molecules linked in often very long and complicated carbon chains.
 Carbohydrates that are composed of short chains of 3 to 10 linked sugars are known as oligosaccharides.
 Examples of oligosaccharides are the maltodextrins, corn syrup, and high fructose corn syrup.
 Polysaccharides are complex carbohydrates composed of even longer chains of 11 or more sugars.
 Polysaccharides can be straight chains of linked sugars or can be highly branched (see Figure 3.2).
-The molecular structure of a polysaccharide determines how soluble it is in water, how easy it is to digest, and how it behaves when heated.

-TABLE 3.2 Common Nutritive Sweeteners in Foods
+TABLE 3.2 Common Nutr Common Nutritive Sweeteners in Foods

-Sucrose Corn Syrup
+Sucrose Corn syrup

-Corn swee tener Dextrin
+Corn sweetener Dextrin

 High fructose corn syrup Concentrated fruit juice

 Molasses Maple syrup

 Malt Cane sugar

 Honey Maltose

 Dextrose Fructose

 Sugar Confectioner's sugar

-Brown sug ar Turbinado sugar
+Brown sugar Turbinado sugar